GTekSD/SUASS/interv.md

 •	Restrict access to sensitive files and directories by setting appropriate permissions.
 •	Apply the principle of least privilege, ensuring that the application has only the necessary access rights.

 4. Path Hardening:
 •	Use absolute file paths instead of relative paths whenever possible.
 •	Avoid using user-supplied input as part of file paths.
 •	Perform input validation and sanitization on any user-controlled input used in file paths.

 5. Secure Configuration:
 •	Review and secure the configuration of the web server and application framework.
 •	Disable directory listing to prevent exposure of sensitive file and directory information.

 6. File Extension Validation:
 •	Validate and restrict file extensions to prevent malicious files from being included.
 •	Implement a whitelist of allowed file extensions that can be included by the application.

 7. Web Application Firewall (WAF):
 •	Utilize a Web Application Firewall that includes LFI protection features.
 •	Configure the WAF to detect and block potential LFI attacks.

 8. Secure Development Practices:
 •	Follow secure coding practices, such as input validation, output encoding, and proper error handling.
 •	Conduct secure code reviews and security testing to identify and address LFI vulnerabilities.

-[19-06 12:01 pm] Ansh Bhide

-For file traversal the following mitigations have to be followed:
+#### For file traversal the following mitigations have to be followed:

 1. Input Validation and Whitelisting:
 •	Implement strong input validation and sanitization to prevent malicious input.